klindsay28/Newton-Krylov_OOC/docs/source/users-guide/test_problem-model-usage.rst

    The work directory contents for test_problem are small.
 #.
 Invoke ``gen_invoker_script``, to generate the solver's invocation script.
    The location of the solver's invocation script, which defaults to a file in the work directory, is specified by ``invoker_script_fname`` in the cfg files.
 #.
-Create a vertical grid file.
+Create grid_vars file.
-   The location of the grid file, which defaults to a file in the work directory, is specified by ``grid_weight_fname`` in the cfg files.
+   The location of the grid file, which defaults to a file in the work directory, is specified by ``grid_vars_fname`` in the cfg files.
    The default vertical grid has 30 layers spanning 900 m.
    The ratio of the bottom-layer thickness to the top-layer thickness is 5.0, yielding a top-layer thickness of 10 m.
    The defaults can be overwritten with arguments to the ``setup_solver.sh`` script.